 Annual Review of Risk Based Verification (RBV) Policy for Housing Benefit and Local Council Tax Support Assessments

-To consider an update on the operation of the current Risk Based Verification (RBV) Policy and seek approval for the proposed Policy for 2018/19.
+To consider an update on the operation of the current Risk Based Verification (RBV) Policy and the proposed RBV Policy for 2016/17.